Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Abstract

 We perform hierarchical Gaussian-process population inference on the fourth LIGO--Virgo--KAGRA gravitational wave transient catalog \cite[GWTC-4;][]{LVKcat_inprep,LVK_GWTC4_2025} to map black hole spin as a function of primary mass.
 With the source catalog now more than twice as large, we obtain tight constraints and are able to probe new features of the population.
 We fit the $\chi_{\rm eff}$ distribution to a mixture model comprising a Gaussian distribution, representing the bulk of the population at $m_1 \lesssim \tilde{m}$, and a higher mass spin distribution described via a non-parametric Gaussian process prior.

-We identify a transition at $\tilde{m}=47.5^{+12.2}_{-8.6}\,M_\odot$ (90\% confidence), separating the two populations.
-The differential merger rate as a function of primary mass for the two populations are given in Fig.~\ref{fig:fig1}, while the inferred spin distributions are given in the Appendix.
-Below $\tilde{m}$, the data are well described by a single narrow Gaussian spin distribution with small and positive mean ($0.03^{+0.02}_{-0.02}$), consistent with first-generation black holes.
-The merger rate of this population drops to zero above $\tilde{m}$, implying a gap in the mass spectrum.
-In contrast, the population above $\tilde{m}$ exhibits a much broader spin distribution, consistent with second-generation mergers formed dynamically in dense stellar environments.
+We identify a transition at $\tilde{m}=45.6^{+12.7}_{-5.6}\,M_\odot$ (90\% confidence), separating the two populations.
+The differential merger rate as a function of primary mass for the two populations are given in Fig.~\ref{fig:fig1}, while the inferred spin distributions are given in Supplementary Information.
+Below $\tilde{m}$, the data are well described by a single narrow Gaussian $\chi_{\rm eff}$ distribution, $\log_{10} \sigma=-1.15^{+0.13}_{-0.15}$, with small and positive mean, $\mu=0.04^{+0.02}_{-0.02}$, consistent with first-generation black holes.
+The merger rate of this population drops to zero above $\tilde{m}$, implying a gap in the mass spectrum {of first generation mergers}.
+In contrast, the population above $\tilde{m}$ exhibits a much broader spin distribution with a median value $\langle \chi_{\mathrm{eff}}\rangle= 0.11^{+0.197}_{-0.243}$.
+Under the proposed model, the data are consistent with a $\chi_{\rm eff}$ distribution that is symmetric about zero and with the expected distribution of second-generation mergers formed dynamically in dense stellar environments.

 The precise measurement of $\tilde{m}$ means that the mixture model is strongly favored over models in which black holes of all masses share the same spin distribution.
-A Bayes factor $B > 10^4$ is obtained relative to models that do not allow for a high-mass population with a distinct spin distribution.
+To quantify support for the transition-mass model, we compute the Bayes factor relative to the default model used by the LIGO-Virgo-KAGRA collaboration \cite[e.g.,][]{LVKpop_inprep} in which the full $\chi_{\rm eff}$ distribution is described by a single truncated Normal, $p(\chi_{\rm eff})= \mathcal{N}(\chi_{\mathrm{eff}};\, \mu, \sigma)$, with no distinct high-mass component.
+We sample this hierarchical model using the same event set, likelihood, and inference framework as in the main analysis.
+We obtain a Bayes factor $B > 10^4$ in favor of the model with a separate high-mass spin component.